kojix2/fqix/README.md

 IIIIIIII
 ```

-The read name is parsed from after `@` up to the first space or tab.
-In this example, it is `read_001`.
+Multiline sequence or quality fields are not supported.
+The read name is the text after `@` up to the first space or tab.

 ## How It Works